 The main thesis seems to be that the nature of doubt reflects the nature of belief and vice versa.
 When doubters crave knowledge, belief yields to rationalism.
 When cosmopolitan life exposes believers to rival faiths, dogma yields to tolerance but leaves doubters craving meaning.
 (Enter Humanism?)

-In honor of International Blasphemy Day I've paired some of my favorite modern atheist quotes with others from antiquity, some of which (Thales, Heraclitus, Diogenes, Aristotle, Cisero and Sextus) I found in Hecht.
-The comparisons are stunning!
+In honor of International Blasphemy Day I've paired some of my favorite quotes with others from antiquity.
+The similarities are stunning!

 I've used Hecht's classifications where provided, mainly to link philosophers with their movements, whether or not the ideas presented here are representative of either.
 It's a dense book, but well worth it.
-Oversimplification here may be inevitable.
+The ideas taken from each philosophical tradition aren't necessarily the most representative, but they serve to differentiate each tradition from the rest.

 Blasphemy #1: Rationalism